operatorai/modelstore/README.md

 ```

 ## Recorded demo from Data Talks Club

+_Note_ the talk below is based on an older version of `modelstore` and the API has been simplified since then.

 This interview and demo, recorded with Alexey from the [Data Talks Club](https://datatalks.club/) in July 2021, is based on `modelstore==0.0.6`.
 Click [here to watch on YouTube](https://www.youtube.com/watch?v=85BWnKmOZl8 "DTC's minis: Model Store").